-Hair loss is a common concern affecting Australian men.
-According to Andrology Australia, hair loss affects around one in five men in their 20s (20%), one in three men in their 30s (30%), and almost half of men in their 40s (40%).
+Hair loss is a common concern among Australian men.
+In fact, it affects around 1 in 5 men in their 20s, 1 in 3 men in their 30s, and almost half of men in their 40s .

-You'd think a health concern so common would have a cure by this point, but while there's not yet a magic solution to male pattern hair loss, modern science has done an impeccable job developing a number of successful treatments to prevent hair loss and aid in regrowing of thinning hair.
+You'd think a health concern so common would have a cure by this point, but while there's not yet a magic solution to male pattern hair loss, modern science has done a great job developing a number of successful treatments to prevent hair loss and aid in regrowing of thinning hair.

-You've probably heard of hair transplants, which while effective can be eye-wateringly expensive.
-Thankfully, modern pharmaceuticals that treat hair loss, like those offered by Pilot doctors, come at a fraction of the cost and can be just as successful for maintaining and prevent hair loss — especially when started early.
+You've probably heard of hair transplants — while these can be effective, they are also often eye-wateringly expensive.
+Thankfully, modern pharmaceuticals that treat hair loss, like those offered by Pilot doctors, come at a fraction of the cost and can be just as successful for maintaining and preventing hair loss — especially when started early.

-But another treatment for hair loss is fast gaining popularity for the fact it's both affordable and widely accessible: caffeine shampoo.
-Sounds great, but with a lack of true scientific evidence and very few reputable studies, it’s difficult to tell whether or not caffeine shampoos are actually a viable hair loss treatment.
+But another treatment for hair loss is fast gaining popularity for the fact that it's both affordable and widely accessible: caffeine shampoo.
+Read on as we dive into the potential benefits of caffeine shampoo for hair loss and hair health in general.

 Caffeine shampoo: Where it all began

-Caffeine shampoo first hit the market in the mid-2000s.
-The invention came courtesy of German men's hair care company Alpecin, which was established in 1905.
+Caffeine shampoo is fairly new to the market.
+It first became available in the mid-2000s, courtesy of the German men's hair care company Alpecin, which was established in 1905.

-Alpecin caffeine shampoo launched with some pretty audacious claims, with advertising for the product stating the formula was "German engineering for your hair".
+Alpecin caffeine shampoo launched with some pretty audacious claims, with advertising for the product stating that the formula was "German engineering for your hair."

 "Shampoo is too small a word for it.
 Alpecin provides caffeine to your hair, so it can actually help to reduce hair loss.
 Simply apply daily and leave on for 2 minutes ... to help the Caffeine Complex penetrate your hair and scalp."

-For a long time, Alpecin got away with the claims its caffeine shampoo could "reduce hair loss", that is, until Advertising Standards Authority (ASA) weighed in.
+For a long time, Alpecin got away with the promises that its caffeine shampoo could "reduce hair loss" — that is, until Advertising Standards Authority (ASA) weighed in.

 Alpecin's claims questioned

-The UK body responsible for making sure brands can back up their claims famously stepped in in 2018 and banned Alpecin from advertising that its product could help reduce hair loss .
+In 2018, the ASA — a body in the UK that is responsible for making sure brands can back up their claims — famously stepped in and banned Alpecin from advertising that its product could help reduce hair loss .

-Alpecin provided a bunch of evidence to the courts (eight full studies, seven summary studies, and a “consumer opinion survey") in an attempt to contest the ASA's decision, but the company's evidence was deemed insufficient.
+As a response, Alpecin provided a bunch of evidence to the courts (8 full studies, 7 summary studies, and a “consumer opinion survey"), in an attempt to contest the ASA's decision, but the company's evidence was deemed insufficient.